ryanwilsond/belte/docs/Principles.md

 A change from C# is that comparison operators (like <, >, <=, >=) return null if either side is null instead of false.
 This means control of flow statements can have null as the condition, but it will throw a runtime error.
-This is because whenever null is involved anywhere, it means that there is the lack of a value or you do not know the value, so if prompted with `null < 5`, null could be anything so it is not always false.
+This is because whenever null is involved anywhere, it means that there is a lack of a value or you do not know the value, so if prompted with `null < 5`, null could be anything so it is not always false.
 This distinction that null is not just the lack of a value is important because it is a place where programming ignores the mathematical concept of null partially, because of physical concerns.